OrienteerBAP/Orienteer-Guidebook/conventions_of_this_document.md

 * Code and commands are given in `boxes`.

-* Setting parameters is shown with a colon.
-For example, "Set Type:LINK" says: for the parameter "Type", set the value "LINK".
+* Setting parameters is shown in a box, with parameter and value separated with a colon.  `Set Type:LINK` says, that for the parameter "Type", we set the value "LINK".